Called

 Melina Antoniadis was called to the Ontario Bar in 2020 and the Bar of England and Wales in 2024.
 She is a graduate of Leiden University (LL.M, cum laude) and McGill University (B.C.L/LL.B).

-Melina has a busy practice in public international law.
-She has advised in proceedings before the International Court of Justice, the International Tribunal for the Law of the Sea, and the European Court of Human Rights, some of which are ongoing.
+Melina has advised in proceedings before the International Court of Justice, the International Tribunal for the Law of the Sea, and the European Court of Human Rights.
 Melina is an Editor of the European Human Rights Reports.

 Born and raised in Montreal, Canada, Melina is of Greek and Cambodian heritage.
 Melina can also accept instructions in both French and Greek.